markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 Let's test our changes and see if we are getting the expected results.
 > **Video:** [Gif demo on prompts for `fightOrSkip()` and `shop()`Jira FSFO-170](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-170)

+Great job, let's ship this bug and continue onto the next bug.
-Let's continue onto the next step which will allow lower and upper cases to be accepted by the user for the fight or skip prompt.
+The next issue will allow lower and upper cases to be accepted by the user for the fight or skip prompt.

 ## Expand logic to accept strings in any case
 Just imagine if we wanted our user to be able to accept fight or skip as a response in any variation of mixed upper and lower case letters.